-A laboratory experience built around research on motivational concepts as they influence changes, perception, attitudes, values and behavior.
-Diffusion patterns, group discussion and decision making, and interviewing techniques will be covered.
-Attention will be given to the selection, use, and evaluation of media, materials, visual aids, press, radio, mass media, etc.
+Students engage in a laboratory experience built around research on motivational concepts as they influence changes, perception, attitudes, values and behavior.
+Diffusion patterns, group discussion, decision-making, and interviewing techniques will be covered.
+Attention is given to the selection, use, and evaluation of media, materials, visual aids, press, radio, mass media, etc.

 HLTH 5361.
 Theoretical Foundations of Health Education and Health Promotion.
 3 Hours.

-A study of the history, philosophy, and practices of Health Education.
+Students study the history, philosophy, and practices of Health Education.
 Exploration and application of behavioral science concepts and methodologies to community health education and in-service training of health professionals.
-Case studies and other practice models will be used.
+Case studies and other practice models are used.

-This course is designed for the individual who will assume some type of supervisory position in health promotion or sport management.
-The courseis focal point involves exposure to administrative skills required of those who serve in a leadership capacity.
+This course is designed for the individual who will assume some type of supervisory position in health promotion or sports management.
+The course?s focal point involves exposure to administrative skills required of those who serve in a leadership capacity.

-A discussion of health promotion issues for the elderly including physical assessment, chronic care, health care maintenance, psychological adaptation, nutrition, and other current topics.
+Students engage in a discussion of health promotion issues for the elderly, including physical assessment, chronic care, health care maintenance, psychological adaptation, nutrition, and other current topics.

 HLTH 5371.
 Health Care Quality & Safety.
 3 Hours.

-This foundational course is designed to provide the student with the introductory concepts in the domain of health care quality and safety.
-The fundamental topics discussed in the course include the elememts of patient safety and satisfaction, measures for improving organizational and patient quality, accountability standards, and the system approach for continuous improvement.
+Students are introduced to foundational concepts in the domain of health care quality and safety.
+The fundamental topics discussed in the course may include the elements of patient safety and satisfaction, measures for improving organizational and patient quality, accountability standards, and the system approach for continuous improvement.
 The course is intended to be taken during the graduate student's first year in the program.